-11. A landscape management plan, including long term objectives, management responsibilities and maintenance schedules for all landscape areas shall be submitted to and approved in writing by the Local Planning Authority prior to the occupation of any building or any phase of the development, for its permitted use.
+11. A landscape management plan, management responsibilities and maintenance schedules for all landscape areas shall be submitted to and approved in writing by the Local Planning Authority prior to the occupation of any building or any phase of the development, for its permitted use.
 The landscape management plan shall be carried out as per the approved details.